viam-modules/pizza-tracking/README.md

 - `DoCommand()`

 The module will return a list of detections.
-The bounding box and `confidence` of each detection will be as detected by the underlying detector that was passed to the object-tracking module.
-The new `class_name` will be: "< old `class_name`>_N_YYYYMMDD_HHMMSS", where the object is the Nth of it's class and was originally seen at the time/date indicated by YYYYMMDD_HHMMSS.
+The bounding box and `confidence` of each detection will be as detected by the underlying detector that was passed to the pizza-tracking module.
+The new `class_name` will be: "< old `class_name`>_N_YYYYMMDD_HHMMSS__<`classification_label`>", where the object is the Nth of it's class and was originally seen at the time/date indicated by YYYYMMDD_HHMMSS.
+If a classifier is not provided, the label will not include the final underscore or a classification label.

 ## Visualize

-Once the `viam:vision:object-tracker` modular service is in use, configure a [transform camera](https://docs.viam.com/components/camera/transform/) detections appear in your robot's field of vision.
+Once the `viam:vision:pizza-tracker` modular service is in use, navigate to the control tab to view detections in your robot's field of vision.